 An Investment Option's risk and potential return are functions of its relative weightings of stock, bond, and capital preservation investments.
 Certain Investment Options carry more and/or different risks than others.
-In general, the greater an Investment Option's exposure to stock investments, the higher its risk (especially short-term volatility).
+In general, the greater an Investment Option's exposure to stock investments, the higher its risk (especially short-term volatility) and its potential for superior long-term performance.
 There are also variations in risk/return levels within the stock and bond categories.
+For example, international stocks typically have higher risk levels than domestic stocks.